VideoRecorderMp4 C++ library

 Press Ctrl+C to interrupt the recording.

-Recording can be interrupted by pressing Ctrl+C. After that, the recording can be finished or restarted.
+The recording can be interrupted by pressing Ctrl+C. After that, you can finish the recording or restart it.

 ^CRecording is interrupted.